 Get Into Northwestern

 Students regularly commute between Evanston and Chicago, traveling either by public transit or on the free intercampus shuttle.
-In addition to classrooms and labs, Evanston offers beaches, coffee shops, scene running trails, and a vibrant restaurant scene.
+In addition to classrooms and labs, Evanston offers beaches, coffee shops, scenic running trails, and a vibrant restaurant scene.
 In Chicago, students can find a more urban environment, as well as important cultural centers like the Museum of Contemporary Art and the John Hancock Center.

-Nearly 70% of the undergraduate population at Northwestern lives on campus.
+Nearly 70 percent of the undergraduate population at Northwestern lives on campus.
 These students have the option of living in traditional residence halls, in residential communities (which offer more student-driven programming and live-in faculty), or in one of eleven residential colleges.
 Residential colleges—which range in size from 40 to nearly 300 students—are generally themed around particular issues, including business, international studies, public affairs, and community engagement.
 All offer students a variety of academic and social programming, including the opportunity to dine with faculty members, attend regular outings and presentations (known as “firesides”), and, in some cases, take small seminars for credit.

 Northwestern offers more than 500 extracurricular groups for students to join, with focuses ranging from community involvement to theatrical performance to political activism.
 The school also competes in NCAA Division I sports, and it is the only private university in the Big Ten conference.
-Academically, Northwestern works on a quarter system, which gives students the opportunity to make more classes than a traditional semester system; students typically take four classes each quarter.
+Academically, Northwestern works on a quarter system, which gives students the opportunity to take more classes than a traditional semester system; students typically take four classes each quarter.

 Northwestern University is comprised of twelve different schools, including:

 - Weinberg College of Arts and Sciences

 - McCormick School of Engineering and Applied Sciences

 - Medill School of Journalism, Media, Integrated Marketing Communications

 - Bienen School of Music